-- (a) to make recommendations on the appropriate procurement procedure to be adopted in particular phases of the project; - (b) to act as an interface between the Company and the project management consultants engaged by the Company: - (c) to prepare and/or to oversee the preparation of reports on the short listed bidders; - (d) to oversee the negotiation of the contract of works between Senior Management and contractors; - (e) to provide regular updates and/or to request the preparation of such update reports on the progress of works on the individual construction phases, both from a timing and cost point of view; and - (f) to advise the Supervisory Board on any action that may be required on project management matters.
+- (a) to make recommendations on the appropriate procurement procedure to be adopted in particular phases of the project; - (b) to act as an interface between the Company and the project management consultants engaged by the Company; - (c) to prepare and/or to oversee the preparation of reports on the short listed bidders; - (d) to oversee the negotiation of the contract of works between Senior Management and contractors; - (e) to provide regular updates and/or to request the preparation of such update reports on the progress of works on the individual construction phases, both from a timing and cost point of view; and - (f) to advise the Supervisory Board on any action that may be required on project management matters.

-The PMAC is composed of Mr. David Demarco (Director) who chairs the committee, Mr. Jimmy Gatt (Director) and members of Senior Management.
-A number of consultants also attend the meetings of the PMAC.
+The PMAC is composed of Mr. David Demarco (Director) who chairs the committee, Mr. John Mary sive Jimmy Gatt (Director) and members of Senior Management.
+A number of consultants may also be invited to attend the meetings of the PMAC as may be necessary from time to time.